akumrao/mediaserver/README.md

 Mjpeg streaming

-webrtc streaming  ( states of producer and consumer are saved at server)

-Ortc Streaming    ( states of producer and consumer are saved at client)

 ******************************************************************************************************************************

 libuv is a multi-platform support library with a focus on asynchronous I/O. It was primarily developed for use by Node.js, but it's also used by Luvit, Julia, pyuv, and others.

 ******************************************************************************************************************************